Table of Contents

 Standby guardianship allows a parent to name someone who will become the children’s guardian at a future date.
 This future date occurs when the parent becomes unable to care for the child, the parent dies, or the parent chooses to make the guardian the legal caretaker of the children.
 Standby guardianship is not available in all states.

-Selecting someone as a standby guardian enables a parent to keep her/his parental rights and decision-making responsibilities while the parent is able.
-Then, if the parent becomes unable to provide care to the children, the standby guardian can take responsibility and has legal authority for 180 days after the parent becomes unable to provide care.
-Within 180 days the standby guardian must make a legal request for guardianship of the children in order to maintain legal authority.
+Selecting someone as a standby guardian enables a parent to keep her/his parental rights and decision-making responsibilities while the parent is able to do so.
+Then, if the parent becomes unable to care for the children, the standby guardian can take responsibility and has legal authority for 180 days after the parent becomes unable to provide care.
+During that time, the standby guardian must make a legal request for guardianship of the children in order to maintain legal authority.
 If the parent’s health improves, parental authority is restored to the parent, and the guardian goes back on standby.

 How to name or “designate” a standby guardian for your children depends on the state in which you live.
 Most states require that you either (1) go to court and tell the court whom you wish to name as the standby guardian, or (2) designate the standby guardian in writing, and that person goes to court after you become disabled.
 As with regular guardianship, you can change or reverse the standby guardianship arrangement at any time.

 An adoption decree would end the biological parents’ rights to custody and visitation.
 The adoption process can be time consuming.
-Both biological parents, if alive, must consent to an adoption and the court must conduct investigations regarding the suitability of the adoptive parents.
+Both biological parents, if alive, must agree to an adoption and the court must investigate whether the adoptive parents can adequately raise the children.

 You may find it helpful to look at the pros and cons of the various ways of making plans for the future care of your children.
-It may help to talk to a social worker or counselor about the emotions and concerns that these issues may cause.
-In order to save your family, your children, and yourself difficult decisions during a period of serious illness, it is best to make your wishes known about your children’s care clear and legally binding.
+It may help to talk to a social worker or counselor about the feelings and concerns that these issues may cause.
+To save your family, your children, and yourself difficult decisions during a period of serious illness, it is best to make your wishes about your children’s care clear and legally binding.
 It is also easier and better to make your wishes known while you are healthy.
 If you become ill, you can focus on healing and not have to worry about arrangements for your family.